 Getting Access to Resources

-To start with, you should notify the IT staff that you need access.
-First go through the process to fill out our new user form, and when you’re done, send an email to email@example.com (you can view your service requests at the Service Hub) and copy your supervisor or PI on the email.
+To start you should contact CWS IT staff to request access.
+First fill out our new user form then send an email to firstname.lastname@example.org to request access (you can view your service requests at the Service Hub) and copy your supervisor or PI on the email.
 In the email, include that you’ve already filled out the form online.
 When your access has been set up (usually within 24 hours), you will get an email in response letting you know that your account is ready.
 All resources use campus accounts unless you are specifically told by IT staff to use another account.

 After your account is set up, you should be able to log in to any computer at CWS using your campus account.
 Once logged in, if you use the file browser (Windows Explorer), you will see three network drives named X, Y, and Z.